postmanlabs/labs-docs/src/pages/docs/sending-requests/authorization.md

 Your request auth can use environment, collection, and global [variables](/docs/sending-requests/variables/).
 Postman doesn't save header data or query parameters to avoid exposing sensitive data such as API keys.

-You can inspect a raw dump of the entire request including auth data in the Postman console after you send it.
+You can inspect a raw dump of the entire request including auth data in the Postman Console after you send it.

 ## Inheriting authorization